 Faculty Handbook Review Committee: The Faculty Handbook Review Committee shall consist of the provost or designee and six faculty members.
 The committee shall receive and solicit suggestions for changes and updating of the Faculty Handbook and recommend to the University Senate such changes as it deems appropriate.

-Faculty Research Committee: The Faculty Research Committee shall consist of one faculty member from each college and school.
+Faculty Research Committee: The Faculty Research Committee shall consist of one faculty member from each academic college and school.
 The chairs of the Institutional Biosafety Committee, the Institutional Review Board for Protection of Human Subjects in Research, and the Institutional Animal Care and Use Committee shall serve as ex officio members of the committee.
 The vice president for Research, the associate vice president for Research, and the graduate dean shall serve as nonvoting, ex officio members of the committee.
 All faculty members shall serve three-year staggered terms.
 The committee chair shall be selected from among the 12 faculty representatives.
 The committee shall be responsible for bringing research related concerns to the vice president for Research, and for reporting appropriate research matters and policies back to the Senate.

 Faculty Salaries and Welfare Committee: The Faculty Salaries and Welfare Committee shall consist of the executive vice president, the director of Payroll and Benefits, nine faculty members, and one staff member nominated by the Staff Council and one administrative and professional member nominated by the Administrative and Professional Assembly.
 The committee shall look into and make recommendations concerning faculty welfare, benefits, and salaries of the University.
 These explorations and recommendations shall be made within the institution and in comparison to those at other universities.
 Recommendations for establishing and maintaining Auburn’s competitive position with comparable institutions in faculty salaries shall be made to the University Budget Advisory Committee as needed.

-Graduate Council: The Graduate Council shall consist of the dean of the Graduate School as chair, the associate dean of the Graduate School as nonvoting vice chair, the assistant to the dean of the Graduate School as nonvoting secretary, and 12–15 faculty members, with at least one from each school or college with a graduate program, the AU Libraries, and a graduate student nominated by the Graduate Student Council.
+Graduate Council: The Graduate Council shall consist of the dean of the Graduate School as chair, the associate dean of the Graduate School as nonvoting vice chair, the assistant to the dean of the Graduate School as nonvoting secretary, and 12–15 faculty members, with at least one from each academic school or college with a graduate program, one from the Libraries, and a graduate student nominated by the Graduate Student Council.
 Faculty members shall be appointed by the dean of the Graduate School from a list of nominees provided by the Senate Rules Committee.
-The list of nominees shall, at a minimum, exceed the number of openings by two and shall contain at least two nominees from any school or college without a continuing representative.
+The list of nominees shall, at a minimum, exceed the number of openings by two and shall contain at least two nominees from any academic school or college without a continuing representative.
 Faculty members must be Level 2 members of the graduate faculty.
 The council shall review requests for curriculum changes in courses that may be taken for graduate credit, review and recommend approval of all proposals for new graduate programs and modifications to existing programs, review existing programs, recommend regulations and policies for the Graduate School, and assist the dean of the Graduate School in carrying out those regulations and policies.